freaksauce/Meteor-React-User-Verification-App/README.md

-# meteor-react-test
+# meteor-react
-Testing building a react app with meteor backend
+A react app with meteor using Kadira's Flow Router and ReactLayout.